vvh24/js-rag-demo/llm_embeddings_assignment1.md

 Based on the descriptions above, consider the following:

+1.  **Evolution of Embeddings:** Briefly describe the key limitation of TF-IDF that Word2Vec aimed to solve.
+What limitation of sequential models (like LSTMs) did the Transformer architecture address with its attention mechanism?
+2.  **BERT's Contribution:** What was the significance of BERT's "bidirectional" pre-training compared to earlier models?
-1.  **BERT vs. Ada:** Create a table summarizing the key differences (pros/cons) between using a locally run Sentence-BERT model versus the OpenAI `text-embedding-ada-002` API for generating embeddings in a project.
+3.  **BERT vs. Ada:** Create a table summarizing the key differences (pros/cons) between using a locally run Sentence-BERT model versus the OpenAI `text-embedding-ada-002` API for generating embeddings in a project.
-2.  **Chunking Scenario:** Imagine you have a large PDF textbook (1000 pages) that you want to use for RAG.
+4.  **Chunking Scenario:** Imagine you have a large PDF textbook (1000 pages) that you want to use for RAG.
-    *   Why is chunking absolutely necessary here?
+    *   Why is chunking absolutely necessary here (consider model input limits)?
     *   Describe *two* different chunking strategies you could use.
     *   What factors would influence your choice of chunk *size* and *overlap*?
-3.  **Model Selection Rationale:** For each scenario below, which embedding approach (OpenAI Ada vs. Local SBERT) might be more suitable and *why*?
+5.  **Model Selection Rationale:** For each scenario below, which embedding approach (OpenAI Ada vs. Local SBERT) might be more suitable and *why*?
 Justify your choice based on the factors discussed (cost, privacy, performance, quality, ease of use).
     *   A startup building a quick prototype chatbot for public website FAQs.
     *   A hospital developing an internal system to search sensitive patient record summaries (anonymized for the search, of course!).
     *   A solo developer building a personal note-taking app with semantic search features, running only on their own powerful desktop PC.

 Submit your thoughts and comparisons in a separate document or text file.
-The goal is to understand the trade-offs involved in choosing embedding models and text processing strategies.
+The goal is to understand the trade-offs involved in choosing embedding models and text processing strategies, grounded in their historical context.